History of Delta Air Lines in Timeline

 December 21, 2018: Sold majority ownership of DAL Global Services to Argenbright Holdings

-On December 21, 2018, Delta Air Lines sold majority ownership of DAL Global Services to Argenbright Holdings and dissolved the staffing division of DGS as part of the sale.
+On December 21, 2018, Delta Air Lines sold majority ownership of DAL Global Services to Argenbright Holdings.
+As part of the sale, Delta dissolved the staffing division of DGS.

-As of January 2019, Delta no longer offered single-day passes to the Delta Sky Club.
+As of January 2019, Delta Air Lines no longer offered single-day passes for the Delta Sky Club.

-In July 2019, Delta's Airbus A330-900 began revenue service for the airline and Delta began retrofitting a new seat on the 767-400ER, which featured increased privacy and design similar to Delta One Suites, though without a privacy door.
+Also in July 2019, Delta began retrofitting a new seat on the 767-400ER, which featured increased privacy and design similar to Delta One Suites, though without a privacy door.
+Delta's Airbus A330-900, which began revenue service for the airline in July 2019, also features Delta One Suites.

-As of December 2021, Basic Economy travelers no longer earn award miles (used for redeeming free travel, for example) or medallion qualifying miles (which count towards elite status).
+As of December 2021, Basic Economy travelers with Delta Air Lines no longer earn award miles (used for redeeming free travel, for example) or medallion qualifying miles (which count towards elite status).

 In 2021, Delta began retrofitting many of its 767-300ER and older A330 aircraft with Premium Select.